KevCaz/KevCaz.github.io/content/notes/computesci/slurmandgnuparallel.md

 - the first one are the task identifiers (`$SLURM_ARRAY_TASK_ID`) managed by Slurm and, given the setup I described above, this argument varies with the node!
-- the second and third arguments two are handled by GNU parallel so that, on each node, it generates the same four combinations (i.e. (1,1), (1,2), (2,1), (2,2)), that are assigned to four different CPUs.
+- the second and third arguments are handled by GNU parallel so that, on each node, it generates the same four combinations (i.e. (1,1), (1,2), (2,1), (2,2)), each of which is run by one of the four CPUs alloacated per node.

-:warning: Note that if `SBATCH --ntasks-per-node=1` is used without specifying the number of CPUs per task, only one CPU will be allocated and so using `parallel` becomes useless!
+:warning: Note that if `SBATCH --ntasks-per-node=1` is used without specifying the number of CPUs per task, only one CPU will be allocated, making `parallel` useless!
 That is why I added `#SBATCH --cpus-per-task=4` to have 4 instead of 1.

-This set up allowed me to
+So, this set up allowed me to

-1. use five different nodes and to have a unique ID for those (`$SLURM_ARRAY_TASK_ID`)
+1. use five different nodes and to have a unique ID for those (`$SLURM_ARRAY_TASK_ID`);
-2. do the same parallelization on each oh them
+2. do the same parallelization on each of them (with a different input).

-Turned out there the only good reason for doing that but to apply what I learned few days ago :laughing::laughing::laughing:!
+It turned out the only good reason for doing that was to apply what I've learned a few days ago :laughing::laughing::laughing:!